Dani-Luk/kaggle-wrapping-convex-shape-classifier/README.md

 ---

-## 🚀 Update: Incremental Sequential Extension for Non-convex Shapes
+## 🚀 Update 1: Incremental Sequential Extension for Non-convex Shapes

 A new notebook, **`incremental_sequential_shape_classifier.ipynb`**, extends this work to **non-convex shape classification** using an incremental **PolygonBlock** architecture.